 Evil Twin Attack

-The Evil Twin Attack is arguably one of the most popular types of attacks.
+The Evil Twin Attack is one of the most popular types of attacks.
 This is because most Evil Twin Attacks take place where unprotected WiFi hotspots are available.
 Public WiFi hotspots are quite popular for users who are looking to check their email, quickly pay a bill, check their bank balance, bid on an auction item, and do other online activities.

 An Evil Twin Attack takes place when an attacker sets up a fake WiFi access point, in the hopes that victims will connect to the fake access point in place of a legitimate access point.
 When an unsuspecting user connects to an Evil Twin access point, all of the data they send and receive passes through a server controlled by the bad guy.